nxtcoder19/go-learning/README.md

 - Each package can have multiple init functions, even in the same file.
 - The init functions run after all global variables are initialized, but before main() is called.
+- EX: In hotel room all ac , washroom is alreadu initiated.

     ```bash
     package main